ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 others can have an easier time entering the game development space.
 It's no wonder that there are so many high quality games being released from independent, amateur game developers when the tools to do so are just a few internet searches away.
-This project is an attempt to make game development even more accessible by creating a Unity plugin to assist with the random generation of maps, specifically in the style of Roguelike games.
+This project shows a way to make game development even more accessible by creating a Unity plugin to assist with the random generation of maps, specifically in the style of Roguelike games.